2.2 Chemistry, Terminology, and Acronyms

 - data may be available regarding potential human health and ecological effects from environmental exposure for some of these chemicals (Section 7)

-- state or federal standards or guidance values may exist for some of these chemicals (Section 8)
+- state or federal standards or guidance values may exist or be under development for some of these chemicals (Section 8).

 Source: Adapted with permission from Buck, R.C., J. Franklin, U. Berger, J. M. Conder, I. T. Cousins, P. de Voogt, A. A. Jensen, K. Kannan, S. A. Mabury, and S. P. van Leeuwenet.
 2011.
 “Perfluoroalkyl and Polyfluoroalkyl Substances in the Environment: Terminology, Classification, and Origins.”
 Integrated Environmental Assessment and Management, 7:513-541.
 Open access.
 Copyright 2011 SETAC. http://dx.doi.org/10.1002/ieam.258